josemonkey/slack-export-browser/README.md

 The files will be in the ./out folder.

+### Note about the "basePath" setting in next.config.js

+For my specific scenario of use, I copy the content of the "out" folder to a folder named "slack" on my web server.
+This means that I access the files with a base URL of http://(MY SERVER NAME)/slack/.
+I have set the basePath in the next.config.js file to "/slack" for production builds for this reason.
+If that doesn't suit you, change it to something else or remove it.

 ## Caveats

 This project is quick and dirty, and isn't intended to be fully-functional.
 There's probably a lot it can't do.
 It meets my needs, for now, and I might update it over time if I find I need it to do something else, but otherwise - it is what it is.
 Your mileage may vary.